-In the upcoming 2017 season, the Bill Foeller Fellowship will be utilized to provide a full scholarship including a stipend for living expenses to an emerging director of color in the Directing Assistant corps.
-Joining the festival for the complete summer season, the director chosen will assist one of our Mainstage productions and direct two one-act plays in our Directing Studio.
+The Bill Foeller Fellowship provides a full scholarship including a stipend for living expenses to an emerging director who is a woman and/or an artist of color in the Directing Assistant corps.
+Joining the festival for the complete summer season, the director chosen will assist on one of our Mainstage or Nikos stage productions and will direct two one-act plays in our Directing Studio.

 How to Apply

-To apply for the Boris Sagal Fellowship/Drama League Residency, please assemble the following materials:
+To apply for the Boris Sagal Directing Fellowship, please assemble the following materials:

 - Your current directing resume and complete contact information

 - A link or links (no more than five) to your website, portfolio, and/or representative video of your work.

 - A statement about your approach to collaboration and developing new work.
 (750 words or less)

 - A statement about your experience with and approach to working with early-career actors.
 (750 words or less)

 - Name, title, and contact information for two references who can speak about your work in terms of process and “product.”